 In addition, you will receive an exam to diagnose any dental issues you might have and recommend a long-term dental care program.
 At Precision Dental, we look forward to helping you with your elegant and trouble free smile!

-If you have any questions about your dental care, call Precision Dental today on (07) 3852 1160 or book your appointment online and receive a complimentary cosmetic consultation.
+If you have any questions about your dental care, call your Fortitude Valley dentist today on (07) 3852 1160 or book your appointment online and receive a complimentary cosmetic consultation.